jshsyn/app-dev/README.md

 ---

-# :boom:My favorite anime series - *KONOSUBA: God's blessing on this wonderful world!*
+# :boom:&nbsp;My favorite anime series - *KONOSUBA: God's blessing on this wonderful world!*

 ![this is konosuba image](konosubs.jpg "animeseriespic")